-Know when and how to perform a relay baton exchange.
-Know how to measure and track scores in competitive running, throwing and jumping events.
-Be able to apply the skills developed in a competitive way Year 5 Know what a leg of a relay race is.
-Know how to pace a run over longer distances.
-Know how to mark out a run-up for the long jump.
-Know which event(s) a push throw is used in.
-Know where to perform a baton exchange in a relay race.
-Know how to use the STEP principle to adapt a task Be able to run for speed & distance individually & as part of a team.
-Be able to pace a run over longer distances.
-Be able to perform different jumping styles and explore which ones they can jump further with.
+Know how to use the STEP principle to adapt a task Be able to use a sling action to throw a discus.
 Be able to use the push-throw technique.
-Be able to exchange a baton within a restricted area.
-Be able to design an activity for others using the STEP principle.
-Bounce, relay, baton, safety, rules, targets, record, set, take over, pass, sustain, push, receive, hop - step - jump.
+Be able to exchange a baton in a team.
 Year 6 Know why a crouch start to a sprint creates power.
 Know how to combine the phases correctly for a triple jump.
 Know when you would use a heave throw.
 Know what a parlauff is.
 Know which throwing event they perform best at.
 Know why being active for a sustained period improves fitness.
 Be able to use the sprint start technique to increase running speed.
 Be able to perform the three phases of the triple jump.
 Be able to perform the heave throw technique Be able to assess their own ability to play their role in parlauff.
 Be able to perform the scissor jump technique Be able to record and relay results over a range of track and field events.
 Safety, rules, targets, record, set, take over, pass, strength, judge, trajectory, sprint, shuttle, assess.